Club trip

 If there are no joining fees, where does the money come from?

-Our habit of winning prizes in Stowmarket Carnival has been the mainstay of Society funds.
+Our habit of winning prizes in Stowmarket Carnival used to be the mainstay of Society funds.
 There is also a system of fines that can be levied by the treasurer (for instance: if the newsletter asks you to bring a scary object on a ride, and you fail to do so, a fine can be imposed).
 I think the usual amount is two shillings.
-Our treasurer has been extraordinarily lax in imposing these fines; in fact, I can't remember it ever happening.
+Our treasurer has been extraordinarily lax in imposing these fines; in fact, I can’t remember it ever happening.
+The funds are at a level that should sustain the Society for a very long time.
+That’s not because we have a lot of money; it’s because we never spend it.

 What else would fines be imposed for in the unlikely event of the treasurer actually getting around to it?